sidart/bizdom/_posts/2021-06-15-the-iconic-indian-dark-rum.md

 ## Old Monk

-Many claimed Brigadier Kapil Mohan as the originator of OLD MONK.
+Many claimed Brigadier Kapil (the name means sun or fire) Mohan as the originator of OLD MONK.
 This is another false claim.
 OLD MONK was a creation of VR Mohan.
 He launched it in 1954 after a visit to Europe, where he was very much impressed by the Benedictine monks and the liqueurs they produced.

 The name Old Monk was his tribute to them, though the jolly face of a tubby man that you see on the bottle is believed to be that of HG Meakin.